rockettheme/docs/Docs/wordpress/themes/chapelco/demo_maintop.md

 ![][demo]

-Here's the widget breakdown for the Main Top section:
+Here is the widget breakdown for the Main Top section:

 * Text

 ### Text
-You'll need to enter the following in the main text field to create this text widget as it appears in our demo.
+You will need to enter the following in the main text field to create this text widget as it appears in our demo.

 ~~~
 <div class="gantry-width-block demo-width-100">